sergiofpaim/sergiofpaim/README.md

-# Software Developer | Information Systems Student | Tech Enthusiast
+# Software Developer | Information Systems Student

 I'm a passionate developer building robust solutions with modern technologies.
 Currently advancing my skills in full-stack development while studying Information Systems at UFU.
 As an active member of ASCII. (our university's IT Jr Enterprise), I thrive in collaborative environments solving real-world tech challenges.